LartTyler/MHWDB-Docs/source/index.html.md

 ---

 # Introduction
-Welcome to the REST API docs for [https://mhw-db.com](https://mhw-db.com).
+Welcome to the API docs for [https://mhw-db.com](https://mhw-db.com).